 By KBB.com Editors

 The days of the compact pickup are fast closing.
-Witness the 2008 Nissan Frontier, a once-compact contender that has grown in size, power and weight.
-Along the way, it has also grown in capability and passenger comfort, placing it in the same general category as the midsize Dodge Dakota and Toyota Tacoma.
+Witness the 2009 Nissan Frontier, a once-compact contender that has grown in size, power and weight.
+Along the way, it has also grown in capability and passenger comfort, placing it in the same general category as the mid-size Dodge Dakota and Toyota Tacoma.
 The Frontier has much in common with its larger sibling, the Titan, offering a fully-boxed frame, Nissan's adjustable Utili-track Bed Channel System and a spray-in bed liner.
-With one of the most powerful V6 engines in its class, the Frontier offers superior towing with almost sports car-like acceleration.
-Although bargain shoppers may lament the absence of a standard-cab model, the four-cylinder King Cab is still an affordable truck, priced well below $18,000.
+With one of the most powerful V6 engines in its class, the Frontier offers superior towing with excellent acceleration.
+Although bargain shoppers may lament the absence of a standard-cab model, the four-cylinder King Cab is still an affordable truck, priced under $20,000.

-Driving Impressions That we expected more acceleration from the Frontier's new V6 says more about our imprudent expectations than it does about the engine.
-With 261 horsepower and 281 pound-feet of torque,...this 4.0-liter variant of the acclaimed engine found in the company's 350Z, Maxima and Infiniti G35 might be the smoothest, strongest V6 engine ever put in a pickup.
-In addition, the 2008 Nissan Frontier handles and rides better than some sedans.
+Driving Impressions That we expected more acceleration from the Frontier's V6 says more about our imprudent expectations than it does about the engine.
+With 261 horsepower and 281 pound-feet of torque, this...4.0-liter variant of the acclaimed engine found in the company's 350Z, Maxima and Infiniti G37 might be the smoothest, strongest V6 engine ever put in a pickup.
+In addition, the 2009 Nissan Frontier handles and rides better than some sedans.
 Big mirrors contribute to a fair amount of wind noise, but overall the cabin is quiet and comfortable, especially for a pickup with such noteworthy capabilities.
 Our long test drive concluded with some serious rock-crawling on a Texas ranch, which, thanks in large part to its stiff frame and powerful engine, the Frontier negotiated effortlessly.

 Utili-track Bed Channel System